openCFS/cfs/source/OLAS/external/feast/README.md

 ToDo
 ==================

-Implement differnt matrix types
+Implement different matrix types
 -------------------------------

-* just use the differnt versions of the FEAST function
+* just use the different versions of the FEAST function
-* distingish between complex and real valued
+* distinguish between complex and real-valued

 Input Structure for the EigenFrequencyDriver
 --------------------------------------------